Last updated: September 29th, 2023

 Best Gear Gift Ideas

-Every snowboarder and skier needs a solid pair of goggles that will protect their eyes in high altitudes and cold weather.
+Every snowboarder needs a solid pair of goggles that will protect their eyes in high altitudes and cold weather.

-These unisex goggles make for an ideal gear gift for a skier or snowboarder and are the perfect mix of functionality and style.
+These unisex snow goggles make for an ideal gear present for a snowboarder and are the perfect mix of functionality and style.

-They offer tapered lens technology that creates crystal-clear vision, minimal frame straps, and engineered ventilation for fog reduction in any condition.
+Smith Squad Frontier snow goggles offer 100% UV protection, minimal frame straps, and are engineered ventilation for fog reduction in any condition.

-Or, if you’re looking for an even nicer and expensive gift for skiers and snowboarders, try these REI Chromapop Snow Goggles.
+Or, if you’re looking for an even nicer and more expensive gift for snowboarders, try these Smith Squad ChromaPop Snow Goggles.

 Let’s face it, everyone needs a solid base layer in the cold, but a good one versus a not-so-good one will make all the difference on the slopes.

-They’re made with merino wool that quickly soaks up moisture and regulates body temperature.
-These breathable leggings also use UPF 20 fabric that protects against harmful UV rays.
+The merino wool quickly soaks up moisture and regulates body temperature.
+Plus, these breathable leggings also use UPF 20 fabric that protects against harmful UV rays.

 They’re designed for those who need something to keep them warm in the cold but who don’t want to pack on a heavy base layer.

-If the skier or snowboarder in your life is constantly out in the frigid cold, these Alti Mittens by Outdoor Research are sure to keep their hands warm.
+Since the snowboarder in your life is probably constantly out in the frigid cold, these Alti Mittens by Outdoor Research are sure to keep their hands warm.

-They may be on the more expensive side but they’re worth it.
+They may be on the more expensive side, but they’re worth it.
 Good gloves are the most practical snowboarding gift.

 These gloves are insulated with fleece and come with closures that seal out cold air.
 They also include removable cords that secure easily to wrists, preventing any glove mishaps.

-This is a great snowboarding or skiing gift for men or women who are prone to cold hands or who really just need a nice pair of warm gloves for the snow.
+This is a great snowboarding present for men or women who are prone to cold hands or who really just need a nice pair of warm gloves for the snow.

-A well-protected head is one of the most important gifts you can give a skier or snowboarder.
-In fact, experts recommend replacing helmets every 2-5 years for maximum performance.
+A well-protected head is one of the most important gifts for skiers and snowboarders.
+In fact, experts recommend replacing snowboard helmets every 2-5 years for maximum performance.

-This helmet by Smith is a wonderful option as it has a relatively good price point without sacrificing quality.
+This helmet by Smith is a great present as it has a relatively good price point without sacrificing quality.

-So whether you’re looking for gifts for beginner snowboarders and skiers or someone who’s more advanced who needs a replacement helmet, a snow helmet is a great gift idea when it comes to gear.
+Whether you’re looking for gifts for beginner snowboarders and skiers or someone who’s more advanced and needs a replacement helmet, a snow helmet is a great gift idea when it comes to gear.

-This Deuter backpack is one of the best snowpacks out there, perfect for free riders and backcountry enthusiasts.
+This Cotopaxi Taka 20L backpack is one of the best snowpacks out there, perfect for free riders and backcountry enthusiasts.

-This comfortable and durable backpack carries almost everything a snowboarder or skier might need for a day on the slopes.
+This comfortable and durable backpack carries almost everything a snowboarder might need for a day on the slopes.

-These packs are the perfect ski bum gift with plenty of room to store items without compromising volume, features, and functions.
+These packs are the perfect ski bum gifts with plenty of room to store items without compromising volume, features, and functions.

-If your skier or snowboarder needs something lighter than a backpack, go for a hydration pack.
+If your skier or snowboarder needs something lighter than a backpack, go for a hydration system.

 Camelbak’s Hydration Pack is a compact pack, even with a full reservoir of water, so it’ll never weigh your loved one down when they’re catching air on the slopes.